paralax/ColossalOpera/hard/worm_wars_2.md

 - The network has fixed capacity between subnets
 - If you try and send a packet over a pipe at 95% utilization or above it gets dropped
 - Propagation between two hosts can only occur if they can directly connect from network to network
+- Patches (to move a node to the R state) doesn't require direct connectivity, assume an out-of-band mechanism
 - An infected host can only send one packet at a time
 - Assume the standard SIR model from last time